Anton-PG/pgsql-for-you/README.md

 # Pgsql-for-you
 The script is completely written in bash.
-This script is intended for programmers and system administrators to install and configure the PostgreSQL DBMS.
+This script is intended for programmers, system administrators, students to install and configure the PostgreSQL DBMS.
 This will help standardize the installation in the enterprise.
 One and two node configurations are currently available.
 Master-slave configuration implemented in pcs + Corosync + Pasemaker software.